EnterpriseDB/tpa/docs/platform-docker.md

 ## Basic usage

-It is generally sufficient to ensure that the user running `tpaexec` has access to the docker daemon.
+It is generally sufficient to ensure that the user running `tpaexec` has access to the Docker daemon.
 Then pass `--platform docker` to `tpaexec configure`.
 All later TPAexec operations on the created cluster will use Docker instead of the default platform.